-Calculators make it possible to get an answer with huge number figures.
-Unfortunately, many them of are meaningless.
-For instance, if you needed to split \$1.00 among three people, you could never give them each exactly \$0.333333 ··· The same is true for measurements.
+Calculators make it possible to get an answer with a huge number of figures.
+Unfortunately, many of them meaningless.
+For instance, if you needed to split \$1.00 among three people, you could never give them each exactly \$0.333333...
+The same is true for measurements.
 If you use a meter stick with millimeter markings to measure the length of a key, as in Figure 1, you could not measure more precisely than a quarter or half or a third of a mm.
 Reporting a number like 5.37142712 cm would not only be meaningless, it would be misleading.

 In your measurement, you can precisely determine the distance down to the nearest millimeter and then improve your precision by estimating the next figure.
 It is always assumed that the last figure in the number recorded is uncertain.
 So, you would report the length of the key as 5.37 cm.
 Since you estimated the 7, it is the uncertain figure.
-If you don't like estimating, you might be tempted to just give the number that you know best, namely 5.3 cm, but it is clear that 5.37 cm is a better report of the measurement.
-An estimate is always necessary to report the most precise measurement.
-When you quote a measurement, the reader will always assume that the last figure is an estimate.
+If you don't like estimating, you might be tempted to just give the number that you know best, namely 5.3 cm, but it is clear that 5.37 cm is a better report measurement.
+An estimate is always report the most precise necessary you measurement.
+When quote the reader will always measurement, assume that the last figure is an estimate.
 Quantifying that estimate is known as estimating uncertainties.
 Appendix C will illustrate how you might use those estimates to determine the uncertainties in your measurements.